The First Great Train Robbery: Plot

 Clean Willy is subsequently arrested after being caught pick-pocketing and informs on Pierce.
 The police use Willy to lure Pierce into a trap, but the latter eludes capture.
-Clean Willy escapes from his captors, but Pierce finds him in a bar and murders him.
+Clean Willy escapes from his captors, but is later spotted by Pierce in a bar.
+Willy flees through a slum area, but is ambushed and murdered by Pierce's man Barlow.
 The authorities, now aware of the upcoming robbery, increase security by having the baggage car padlocked from the outside until the train arrives at its destination and forbidding anyone but the guard to travel in the baggage van.
 Any container large enough to hold a man must be opened and inspected before it is loaded on the train.

 Pierce smuggles Agar into the baggage car disguised as a corpse in a coffin.
 Pierce plans to reach the car across the coach roofs while the train is under way, but he and Miriam encounter Fowler, who is riding the train to Folkestone to accompany the shipment.
 After arranging for Miriam to travel in the same compartment as Fowler to distract him, Pierce travels down the roof of the train and unlocks the baggage van's door from the outside.
 He and Agar replace the gold with lead bars and toss the bags of gold off the train at a prearranged point.
 However, soot from the engine's smoke has stained Pierce's skin and clothes, and he is forced to borrow Agar's suit, which is much too small for him.
 The jacket splits across the back when he disembarks at Folkestone.
 The police become suspicious and arrest him before he can rejoin his accomplices.

 Pierce is put on trial for the robbery.
 While exiting the courthouse, he receives the adulation of the crowds, who consider him a folk hero for his daring act.
 In the commotion, a disguised Miriam kisses him, slipping a key to his handcuffs from her mouth to his.
 Agar is also present, disguised as a police van driver.
 Before he can be put into the wagon, Pierce frees himself and escapes with Agar, to the jubilation of the crowd and the chagrin of the police.